mehulsatardekar/Zeplin/README.md

 Zeplin is a Foood ordering System, Where User can order the food online.
 Zeplin has various restaurant where user can order food from particular restaurants.

-You can checkout Furnbuy here 👉 [Zeplin-Homepage](https://zeplins.netlify.app/views/home.html "Zeplin")
+You can checkout Zeplin here 👉 [Zeplin-Homepage](https://zeplins.netlify.app/views/home.html "Zeplin")

 ---